1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Pay attention to the specs mentioned above and make sure to get a cable with the correct types of connectors and the sufficient length.
 Usually these kind of motor cables are available in lengths like 100cm, 150cm and 200cm, so just go with 150cm then.

     Before connecting the new cable, you need to check the wiring and make sure it fits the coils of the motor as shown in the following pictures.
+    A stepper motor has two coils and each coil has to be connected with the according wires.
+In the following pictures, those coils and according wires are marked green and red.

     ![Motor coils](../assets/images/extruder_motor_marked_web.jpg)
     ![Wiring](../assets/images/extruder-wiring_marked_web.jpg)
     ![Wiring](../assets/images/extruder-wiring2_marked_web.jpg)

-    Depending on the cable you actually got, it might be the case that you'd have to change the position of two or more wires in one of the connectors.
+    Depending on the cable you actually got, it might be the case that you'd have to change the position of two or more wires in one of the connectors, because some stepper motors have the coils connected to different pins and therefore the connectors are populated with the wires being in a different position.
+    If you'd mix up the connections and connect one wire of the first coil to the second coil and vice versa, the motor wouldn't turn, it would make weird noises instead.

-    If you have to do so, I'd suggest to do it at the 4pin XH 2.54 connector since it's a bit easier to handle.
+    If you have to change the position of wires, I'd suggest to do it at the 4pin XH 2.54 connector since it's a bit easier to handle.
     When you look at the metal contacs as shown in the pictures above, you have to push down a little 'lever' for being able to pull the wire with the metal contact out of the plastic connector housing.
     Use a pointy item like a toothpick or so, slightly push down that 'lever' and hold it like that while gently pulling out the wire.
     Please be patient and careful and don't force it!